Moon Mission Using B-Plane Targeting

 LunarProbe orbiting the moon

-12. Among other things, you will find that the targeted values for eccentricity (0) were achieved within tolerance.
+Among other things, you will find that the targeted value for eccentricity (0) was achieved within tolerance for the final maneuver.

 Saving your work